 Normal residential household generation rates in cities that also offer separate recyclables and yard waste collection will allow all waste to fit inside of the cart.
 However, especially large households or households that opt not to use the City-provided recycling program may require a second cart.
-It is recommended that second carts be provided at an incremental monthly rate of $3 per month, which covers the capital, operation and maintenance cost and the incremental collection cost of second cart.
+The charge for a second cart is an additional $3 per month, which covers the capital, operation and maintenance cost, and the incremental collection cost of the second cart.

 A second recycle cart can be requested at no additional charge.

 Residents who have two carts may opt to switch back to one cart at any time, thereby returning their monthly rate to the original one-cart rate.
 Residents must notify the City of their desire to return their second cart.
 The City will pick up the cart after which time residents will be refunded their deposit on the second cart (if applicable).

 Carts that are stolen or vandalized will be replaced free of charge by the City.
 Households that report more than two thefts or vandalized carts over a two year period may forfeit their deposit to replace their cart, and will be required to make another deposit prior to receiving a replacement cart.